Spirifer

 Spirifer is a genus of marine brachiopods belonging to the order Spiriferida and family Spiriferidae.
+Species belonging to the genus lived in the Carboniferous (certainly in the Tournaisian and in the Visean, possibly also in the Serpukhovian and the Bashkirian).

-Species belonging to the genus lived from the Middle Ordovician (Sandbian) through to the Middle Triassic (Carnian) with a global distribution.
-They were stationary epifaunal suspension feeders.
+This genus used to be treated more widely, so less critical sources list its species from the Middle Ordovician (Sandbian) through to the Late Triassic (Carnian) with a global distribution.

+Like most brachiopods, representatives of Spirifer were stationary epifaunal suspension feeders.